 Latvia has an effective defence planning system that is compatible with NATO planning process and requirements.
 It is based on the overarching state defence principles and NATO recommendations, and provides a framework for annual planning cycle.
 National defence capability objectives, as set out in the LNAF Development Plan, are synchronized with NATO Capability Targets contributing to a well-coordinated capability development across the Alliance.
 Consequently, it ensures that the available resources deliver the maximum defence capabilities.
-Moreover, Latvia executes its defence planning to fulfil its commitments towards international security and stability.
-Regular reviews allow adjusting the resource allocation taking into consideration the changes in the security environment and the economic development of the country.
+Moreover, Latvia executes its defence planning to fulfil national operational requirements as well as commitments towards international security and stability.
+Regular reviews and assessments allow adjusting the resource allocation taking into consideration the changes in the security environment and the economic development of the country.